The versatility of a single system that can heat or cool an entire house is one reason many people consider a home heat pump.

 Heats or cools up to 400 square feet

 Short warranty coverage period

 The Senville Leto Series prioritizes affordability.
 This budget mini-split system starts at less than $800 for a 9,000-BTU unit that can heat or cool rooms up to 400 square feet.
 Nor does it skimp on user-friendly features—most notably, Wi-Fi.
 This means you can adjust the settings using an app on your smartphone or Amazon Alexa.
 However, it’s not compatible with all smart home assistants, including Google Home.

-A 5-year warranty, requiring professional installation, covers the compressor, while other parts are covered for 2 years.
-Some other heat pumps have the perk of longer-lasting warranties—between 7 and 10 years—but for the lower initial investment cost, the Senville is still a solid choice.
+A five-year warranty, requiring professional installation, covers the compressor, while other parts are covered for two years.
+Some other heat pumps have the perk of longer-lasting warranties—between seven and 10 years—but for the lower initial investment cost, the Senville is still a solid choice.